-What was the name and purpose of your
+What was the name and purpose of your gold award project?

 My Girl Scout Gold Award project was called Firefighters Reunited.
 Ever since I was a little girl, my family was a part of our local fire company.
 My father is a Volunteer Firefighter, my mother is a Ladies Auxiliary Member, and I am a Junior Member.
 I grew up playing on the firetrucks and running around the station.
 When I was younger, the fire company would hold family events such as bowling and bingo nights to increase the camaraderie not only of the firefighters, but of their families.
 Unfortunately, over the years these events have dwindled down to nothing, and new members have joined that don’t have the same bonds that some of the other members do.
 I decided to change this by bringing back family-oriented events and reuniting firefighting families.